pablobernabeu/Data-is-present/README.md

 *Recommended:* Having your own data and R code ready (on a Github repository if participating in Workshop 4); participation in some of the preceding workshops.

 ### Hackathons: creating reproducible documents and dashboards

 In these coding meet-ups, participants collaborate to create reproducible documents or dashboards using the data and software they prefer.
+Since the work can be split across different people and sections, some nice products may be achieved within a session.

 - **Data used**: Academic or non-academic data of your own, or open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc.